Research that Matters Podcast

 - Professor Alwyn Louw, Vice-Chancellor of Torrens University Australia

-- Professor Kerry London, Pro Vice-Chancellor, Research of Torrens University Australia
+- Professor Kerry London, Deputy Vice-Chancellor, Research of Torrens University Australia

 Episode 7: Creative problem solving